September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 3. “I’m wondering if I have a gift for teaching.
 Have you seen that in me?
 Can you give an example?”

-• Pinpoint your top three gifts from your notes and tests.
+• Pinpoint your top three gifts from notes and tests.

-• Find one small, immediate outlet for a gift this week.
+• Find one small outlet this week to try a gift in action.

 • Connect with a mentor who models the gifts you’re developing.

-Treat this phase as a series of small experiments.
+Treat this as a series of experiments.
 Each experience refines your path and builds confidence.

 Frequently asked questions